-7. What is Route Constraints in MVC?
+7. What are Route Constraints in MVC?

 Answer: This is very necessary for when we want to add a specific constraint to our URL.
-So, we want to set some constraint string after our host name.
+So, we want to set some constraint string after our hostname.
 Fine, let’s see how to implement it.